gwojacek/qa-demo-repository/README.md

 # Jacek's QA Demo Repository

-## Overview
+TL;DR: Modern, Dockerized, reproducible UI/API test repo with CI, parallelization, and artifacts—ready for your next team!

+Hello QA/HR Adventurer!

-This repository provides a structured and automated framework for executing UI and API tests using Python, Selenium, PyTest, and Docker.
+I’m happy to share this skill-demonstrative repository, which provides a structured and automated framework for executing UI and API tests using Python, Selenium, PyTest, and Docker.
 It supports running tests in parallel, generating detailed reports, capturing screenshots on test failures, and simplifies configuration management.
-It has changelog and versions are tagged.
+The repository includes a changelog, tagged versions, and a robust GitHub Actions CI setup.

+My goal is to showcase my experience in building professional, reliable test repositories to accelerate and smoothen the recruitment process.

+This README is intentionally thorough: I like my documentation to be well-structured, informative, and full of easy-to-use examples.
+I’ve added a Detailed Workflow section for a quick grasp of how the repository works.

+If you like what you see — hire me!

+After more than 5 years as QA Engineer with the Piwik PRO Analytics team, I’ve overcome many challenges and handled responsibilities that required timely and professional delivery.
+I worked in an agile process with around 10 developers, had a lot of freedom of action, and was engaged in idea conception and new solutions at early stages.
+My work split was about 40% manual testing and 60% coding.

+I believe this role is a perfect fit for my talents, and I hope you’ll see that too.

+Jacek

 ---
 ## Technologies